 Did you know?
 The average person produces one litre of saliva every day.8

 What can go wrong?
 If stomach acid travels back up into your oesophagus, you can get heartburn: a burning sensation in your chest.
-Stress, obesity, smoking, and some foods and medicines can make heartburn more likely.10
+Stress, obesity, smoking and certain food and medicine can make increase the risk of heartburn.10

 Keep it healthy.
 Stopping smoking can help prevent heartburn and stomach ulcers, and reduce your risk of developing Crohn’s disease and gallstones, too.11